NSW Ambulance is made up of five Directorate areas:

 David has a strong interest and wide range of experience in emergency management, including as a responder to the 1998 Sydney-Hobart Yacht Race Disaster, operational commander for the 2003 Canberra Firestorm Disaster and executive manager for the 2014 Lindt Café Siege.
 In 2018 he was appointed as Executive Director Clinical Operations and promoted to Deputy Commissioner, where he currently leads a team responsible for answering over 1 million Emergency Triple Zero calls a year and responding across NSW from Tweed Heads to Tathra and Bondi Beach to Broken Hill and beyond.

-Clare has performed a range of clinical, corporate and executive roles within the service.
-In her previous role as Director Clinical Operations (Sectors), Clare was responsible for delivery of all land-based ambulance operations and providing senior clinical and cultural leadership to the operational workforce across NSW.
-A career highlight included helping local staff build a model of care that was specifically tailored and culturally safe for remote Indigenous communities.
+At NSW Ambulance, Clare has performed a range of clinical, operational and executive roles.
+As Director Clinical Operations (Sectors), Clare was responsible for the delivery of all land-based ambulance operations and providing senior clinical and cultural leadership to the 4,000 strong operational workforce.

 Sarah is Executive Director of Aeromedical Operations and one of NSW Ambulance's Senior Assistant Commissioners.
 She brings extensive experience to the position from across the Public Hospital and Aeromedical Retrieval sectors within NSW Health and the UK National Health Service (NHS).
 Sarah has more than 15 years of operational experience flying with London’s Air Ambulance, NETS, Westpac Lifesaver and NSW Ambulance Aeromedical Operations.
 Sarah also has nine years of operational support experience as a Senior State Retrieval Consultant within the Aeromedical Control Centre.
 In addition she was the Clinical Governance Lead for NSW Ambulance, Aeromedical Operations for five years.